 The new bacteria is only the second species ever identified that is capable of transferring the disease from ticks to humans.

-The findings were published in The Lancet.
+The in The Lancet.

 The new bacteria was identified in ticks in two counties in northwestern Wisconsin.
 Scientists say the likely exposure area is in north central Minnesota and western Wisconsin.

 The bacteria was not found in 25,000 blood samples taken from people with suspected tick-borne diseases in 43 other states between 2012 and 2014.